 - CC3.
-Ability to adapt to new situations: being able to assess and understand different viewpoints, adapting one's own approach as the situation requires. - CC4.
-Analytical and synthetic thinking: ability to break down complex situations into their constituent parts; also to evaluate alternative options and perspectives to find optimal solutions.
-Synthesis aims to reduce complexity in order to better understand and/or solve problems. - CC6.
-Oral and written communication: ability to transmit and receive data, ideas, opinions, and attitudes to achieve understanding and action-oral communication involves words and gestures, while written communication involves writing and/or graphic supports. - CC7.
-Ethical awareness: ability to think and act according to universal principles based on the value of the individual, aimed at their full development and involving a commitment to certain social values. - CC8.
-Information management: ability to search for, select, analyze, and integrate information from various sources. - CC9.
-Interpersonal relationship skills: ability to relate positively with others through verbal and non-verbal means, using assertive communication-defined as the ability to express or convey what one wants, thinks, or feels without upsetting, attacking, or hurting the other person's feelings.
+Ability to Adapt to New Situations: Being able to assess and understand different viewpoints, adapting one's own approach as the situation requires. - CC4.
+Analytical and Synthetic Thinking: Ability to break down complex situations into their constituent parts, evaluate alternative options and perspectives to find optimal solutions, and synthesize to reduce complexity in order to better understand and/or solve problems. - CC6.
+Oral and Written Communication: Ability to transmit and receive data, ideas, opinions, and attitudes to achieve understanding and action-oral communication involves words and gestures, while written communication involves writing and/or graphic supports. - CC7.
+Ethical Awareness: Ability to think and act according to universal principles based on the value of the individual, aimed at their full development and involving a commitment to certain social values. - CC8.
+Information Management: Ability to search for, select, analyze, and integrate information from various sources. - CC9.
+Interpersonal Relationship Skills: Ability to relate positively with others through verbal and non-verbal means, using assertive communication-defined as the ability to express or convey what one wants, thinks, or feels without upsetting, attacking, or hurting the other person's feelings. - CC11.
+Time Planning and Management: Ability to set goals and choose the means to achieve those goals by using time and resources effectively.